priyanka5/testapp/readme.md

 # Exercise 2

-To deploy a prometheus server , created an Ubuntu VM on GCP and installed prometheus version -
+To deploy a prometheus server , created an Ubuntu VM on GCP and installed prometheus server -

 Prometheus is available on - http://35.193.217.86:9090/